 His is a Japanese BL movie about two ex-boyfriends who reunite years later in a small rural town.
 One of them is a divorced father, who’s currently in an intense custody battle over his daughter.
 Reluctantly, his former lover offers them a place to stay at his house, in a peculiar living arrangement that’s bound to have the neighbours gossiping.

 Although His is technically the movie sequel of His: I Didn’t Think I Would Fall in Love, the standalone film can be watched with no prior knowledge of the story.
-This is a slow and atmospheric movie, depicting the heartbreak of two repressed gay men.
+This slow and atmospheric movie depicts the heartbreak of two repressed gay men.
 Even during the happier moments, you can’t shake away the sense of melancholy that is prevalent throughout His.

 His Movie Summary